OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Discussion

-\item \textit{Conservative Node Culling:} Our culling approach is currently conservative.
-Ideally, the number of retained nodes should scale primarily with environmental complexity rather than traversal frequency.
-Future research should explore more aggressive and adaptive culling methods to effectively reduce redundancy without compromising localization accuracy.
+\item \textit{Conservative Node Culling:} Our culling strategy is conservative; ideally, retained nodes should scale with environmental complexity rather than traversal frequency.
+More aggressive adaptive methods that reduce redundancy without compromising accuracy are worth exploring.